nmstreethran/notebook/README.md

-# coding
+# notebook

-Welcome to my coding repository!
-This is where I keep all my notes organised for various coding tasks.
-I also store my completed tutorials here.
+Welcome to my notebook!

+## Software used

-I use [VSCodium](https://vscodium.github.io/) (fully open-source alternative to [Visual Studio Code](https://code.visualstudio.com/)) for my coding.
-My custom settings and the extensions can be found in my [gists](https://gist.github.com/nmstreethran).
+I use [VSCodium](https://vscodium.github.io/) (fully open-source alternative to [Visual Studio Code](https://code.visualstudio.com/)).
+My custom settings and extensions used can be found in my [gists](https://gist.github.com/nmstreethran).

 ## Notes